jacobandreas/blog/_posts/2016-01-17-planning-representations.md

 title: Planning in representation space
 ---

-(Thanks to Dylan Hadfield-Menell for some of the initial ideas here.)

 Agents parameterized by neural nets (Atari players etc.) seem to universally suffer from an ability to plan.
 This is obvious in the case of Markov reflex